skupperproject/skupper/cmd/skupper/README.md

 # Link sites

-Create a AccessGrant in west site and generate a file with the accessToken:
+Create a AccessGrant in west site and generate a file with the AccessToken:

 ```
 skupper token issue token ~/token.yaml -n west